ewels/rich-codex/README.md

 Behaviour can be customised on the command-line with environment variables, see `rich-codex --help`:
 ![`rich-codex --help`](docs/img/rich-codex-help.svg)

-If generating PNG or PDF, you'll need [CairoSVG](https://cairosvg.org/documentation/) installed.
+If you're generating PNG or PDF files, you'll need [CairoSVG](https://cairosvg.org/documentation/) installed.
 You may prefer to use the `ewels/richcodex` docker container which contains everything you need.

 Usage is typically as follows: